 I used to think a giant home with a fully loaded walk in closet would make me happy, so I climbed every ladder trying to fulfill my materialistic goals.
 Once I achieved them I felt downright miserable and completely overwhelmed.
 All that crap wasn’t making me happy at all, and I knew I needed to do something about it.

-There is a reason we started storing things online instead of letting them weigh down our physical world.
-That same life hack can now be applied to things like our clothing, accessories and even beauty products.
+There’s a reason we started storing things online instead of letting them weigh down our physical world.
+I’m applying that same life hack to things like my clothing, accessories and even beauty products.
 DUFL has been my ‘security blanket’, allowing me to step into a world of high tech minimalism without fear.
 I will no longer let the words “But what will I do with all my clothes!?” hold me back from traveling the globe.